learn-co-curriculum/angular-what-is-the-event-system-readme/README.md

 ## Unsubscribing from an event

 One awesome thing that Angular does when we subscribe to an event is provide us a really easy way to unsubscribe from it.
-Angular will automatically unsubscribe all the event subscribers on our `$scope` object (that's how we can use `$scope.$on` to listen for `$destroy`), but it can't unsuscribe from our subscribers on the `$rootScope`.
+Angular will automatically unsubscribe all the event subscribers on our `$scope` object (that's how we can use `$scope.$on` to listen for `$destroy`), but it can't unsubscribe from our subscribers on the `$rootScope`.

 `$scope.$on` returns a closure function that we can actually call to unsubscribe it!